-Author has written 31 stories for X-overs, StarTrek: The Next Generation, X-Men, Harry Potter, Batman, Sherlock Holmes, Doctor Who, Warhammer, Avengers, Devil May Cry, Book X-overs, Dragon Age, Sapphire & Steel, League of Extraordinary Gentlemen, New Tricks, Cthulhu Mythos, Magnificent Seven, Charmed, Grimm, Sanctuary, Torchwood, Bones, Murdoch Mysteries, Shadow, Once Upon a Time, and Forever.
+Author has written 37 stories for X-overs, StarTrek: The Next Generation, X-Men, Harry Potter, Batman, Sherlock Holmes, Doctor Who, Warhammer, Avengers, Devil May Cry, Book X-overs, Dragon Age, Misc.
+Books, Indiana Jones, Mass Effect, Sapphire & Steel, League of Extraordinary Gentlemen, New Tricks, Cthulhu Mythos, Magnificent Seven, Charmed, Grimm, Sanctuary, Torchwood, Bones, Murdoch Mysteries, Shadow, Once Upon a Time, Forever, Phantom, Peter Wimsey, Avengers, Marvel, and Sharpe Series.

 Argonaut57, middle-aged, married with two grown-up kids and two granddaughters, lives in UK, Civil Servant.